core-wg/oscore/draft-ietf-core-object-security.md

 This section gives an example of an application allowing new security contexts to be derived from input parameters pre-established between client and server for this purpose: in particular Master Secret, Master Salt and Sender/Recipient ID (see {{context-derivation}}):

 * The client generates an ID Context which has previously not been used with the pre-established input parameters and derives a new security context.
-ID context may be pseudo-random and large for stochastical uniqueness, but care must be taken e.g. to avoid re-use of the same seed for random number generation.
+ID context may be pseudo-random and large for stochastic uniqueness, but care must be taken e.g. to avoid re-use of the same seed for random number generation.
 Using this new security context, the client generates an OSCORE request with (kid context, kid) = (ID Context, Sender ID) in the OSCORE option.

 * The server receiving such an OSCORE request with kid matching the Recipient ID of pre-established input parameters, but with a new kid context, derives the security context using ID Context = kid context.
 If the message verifies then a new security context with this ID Context is stored in the server, and used in the response.
 Further requests with the same (kid context, kid) are verified with this security context.